 So the small safe experiment is one that enables me to just notice a difference in my life.
 The result can be visible enough to build on a little bit more.
 That experiment can be digested and does not take me too far into the ‘new normal’ as seen on my inverted tree.
 Anything more ambitious and I might learn to tight-rope across the Grand Canyon only to discover I have ended up in the wrong place, if on the right side!

 With small, just noticeable differences, recording can be an important part of the experiment.
 This is tricky; not everyone likes putting pen-to-paper and even diary-writers need to know what to record.
 That’s why developing your own MY-NUAL might be helpful.

 Some folk have asked me whether there is a systematic way of collecting information to prepare for all this.
-Well, as you might imagine, there are many alternatives even on this web site and your researches may come up with a few.
+Well, as you might imagine, there are many alternatives even on this web site.
+Your own research may come up with a few others.

 However, here is a simple set of questions to ask yourself as you start to plan:

 - What do you want to change? this is the most general and, if needs be, most vague idea about your wishes for your future.
 The Road Map experiment may well help here – it’s toward to end of this page-link.